Why Is Indoor Air Quality Important?

 Symptoms you may experience from poor IAQ may vary depending on the particular contaminant exposure.
-Often times IAQ symptoms are mistaken for allergies, stress, colds or the flu.
+Often IAQ symptoms are mistaken for allergies, stress, colds, or the flu.

 - Coughing